 (revised 29.9.20 apologies I notice the first rise step was left off)

-- ADD yeast, sugar, milk and warm water. *If using quick dried yeast no need to pre-soak just add to flour and combine.
+- Add yeast, sugar, one beaten egg, milk and warm water. *If using quick dried yeast no need to pre-soak just add to flour and combine.

-- SET you dough ball in a clean large bowl pre-sprinkle with a little flour, place the dough ball (it should be soft and stretchy not too dry and not too wet).
+- Set your dough ball in a clean large bowl pre-sprinkle with a little flour, place the dough ball (it should be soft and stretchy not too dry and not too wet).
 Add a little more flour to the top and rest in a warm spot away from any draughts, covered with a damp tea towel or plastic wrap.
-Wait until this doubles in size, usually 1 hours to 1.5 hours depending on how warm your room is.
+Wait until this doubles in size, usually 1 hour to 1.5 hours depending on how warm your room is.

 - CHECK if the dough is ready by pressing a finger against it if the dough springs back slowly then it is ready to start forming the dough balls.
 Please check my video for step by step instructions.

 - MAKE each dough ball 120g each (weighed), making approx. 7 buns – Stretch and pull method to make a round ball.
 If you would like detailed instructions please watch the video above for further detail.
 It's a very simple process.

 - REST the dough balls covered with a damp cloth or plastic wrap for another hour until risen.
 If your kitchen is warm this may only take 30 minutes.
 I find in summer it is quicker than in winter.